Endangered chimpanzees contaminated with pesticides and flame retardants

 ‘Uncharted territory’: South Sudan’s four years of flooding

-Four straight years of flooding, an unprecedented phenomenon linked to climate change, has swamped two-thirds of South Sudan but nowhere more dramatically than Bentiu, a northern city besieged by…Continue reading‘Uncharted territory’: South Sudan’s four years of flooding
+Four straight years of flooding, an unprecedented phenomenon linked to climate change, has swamped two-thirds of South Sudan but nowhere more dramatically than Bentiu, a northern city besieged by water.
+One…Continue reading‘Uncharted territory’: South Sudan’s four years of flooding

 Drought caused 43,000 ‘excess deaths’ in Somalia last year, half of them young children

 A new report released by the Somalian government suggests that far more children died in the country last year due to the ongoing drought than previously realised.
-Half of…Continue readingDrought caused 43,000 ‘excess deaths’ in Somalia last year, half of them young children
+Half of the deaths…Continue readingDrought caused 43,000 ‘excess deaths’ in Somalia last year, half of them young children

 Iconic Nile River Delta faces existential threats, according to new study